 Research has suggested a possible link between early school start times and increased rates of depression among students.
 Lack of sufficient sleep can disrupt the natural balance of hormones in the body, including those responsible for mood regulation.

 This disruption can increase the risk of developing mental health issues such as depression and anxiety.
-A study published in the Journal of Clinical Child & Adolescent Psychology found that adolescents who had earlier school start times reported higher levels of depressive symptoms compared to those with later start times.
+A study published in the Current Sleep Medicine Reports found that adolescents who had earlier school start times reported higher levels of depressive symptoms compared to those with later start times.

 It is important to note that the negative impacts of early start times on sleep and mental health are not limited to students alone.
 Teachers and other school staff members may also experience similar issues due to the early start of their workday.